 Other premium accruals, including advance and due premiums, may require actuarial considerations.
 With respect to these accruals, LTC functions in the same manner as other health products being represented in the financial statements.
-Additional guidance on premium accruals is included in ASOP No. 42, Health and Disability Actuarial Assets and Liabilities Other Than Liabilities for Incurred Claims (effective August 1, 2018), as well as applicable state reserve regulations.
+Additional guidance on premium accruals is included in ASOP No. 42, Health and Disability Actuarial Assets and Liabilities Other Than Liabilities for Incurred Claims, as well as applicable state reserve regulations.